durangatan/rails-ecommerce-api/README.md

 # README

-Codebase for an e-commerce JSON API build in Ruby On Rails
+Codebase for an e-commerce JSON API built with Ruby On Rails.

 This repo is set up to run using Docker Compose.
 To run it locally

-1. Make sure you have the Docker Daemon running.
+1. Add .env file provided by me (can email me to ask for one)

-2. Run `docker-compose up` to generate two containers; one contains the API and one contains the DB itself.
+2. Make sure you have the Docker Daemon running.

-3. In another tab, run `docker compose run api rails db:create` and `docker compose run api rails db:migrate`.
-To use seed data, you can also run `docker compose run api rails db:seed`.
+3. Run `docker-compose up` to generate two containers; one contains the API and one contains the DB itself.
+This command will also create, migrate, and seed the database with seed data.